krasing/data-analysis-with-R/instructor_notes.md

 Review [Data Wrangling in R](#) to get a sense of how these packages allow you to manipulate data.
 You can use these packages to help you in the next programming task and in your future investigations.

-You may also download this useful [Data Wrangling Cheat Sheet] (http://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf).
-There are some other useful cheat sheets at [RStudio] (http://www.rstudio.com/resources/cheatsheets/).
+You may also download this useful [Data Wrangling Cheat Sheet](http://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf).
+There are some other useful cheat sheets at [RStudio](http://www.rstudio.com/resources/cheatsheets/).

 Colapse multiple columns into two columns: